Hoodi

 Hoodi, once a village, is now an expanding district in Bangalore, India.
 It is around 20 km east of the Kempegowda Bus stand and 2 km from International Tech Park, the information technology hub of Bangalore.
 It is on the Whitefield - International Tech Park main road.

-With the move of IT companies into the area, there is much construction of commercial and residential property.
+With the moving of IT companies into the area, there is much construction of commercial and residential property.
 Software companies in the area include Oracle, SAP, TCS, IBM and Genisys Group.

-There are more companies established here at Hoodi during 2018 to 2021 which are SolarClue, Varistor Technologies Pvt Ltd, Fabzen, Milmila and many more.
+There have been several companies established here at Hoodi during 2018 to 2021, such as SolarClue, Varistor Technologies Pvt Ltd, Fabzen, Milmila and many more.

-Hoodi has a government school that is more than 90 years old, which recently had constructed a stadium.
+Hoodi has a government school that is more than 90 years old, which has recently constructed a stadium.